CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 ***

-If you have any feedbacks or questions reagrding the fabric bot services please reach out to the team via [email](mailto:https://fabricbotservices@microsoft.com) :rocket:
+If you have any feedback or questions regarding the fabric bot services please reach out to the team via [email](mailto:https://fabricbotservices@microsoft.com) :rocket: